php/php-langspec/spec/11-statements.md

 A `continue` statement terminates the execution of one or more enclosing [iteration](#iteration-statements) or [`switch`](#the-switch-statement) statements, up to the specified level.
-If the statement at the *breakout-level* is an iteration statement, the next iteration (if any) of the next innermost enclosing iteration or switch statement is started.
+If the statement at the *breakout-level* is an iteration statement, the next iteration (if any) of the iteration statement is started.
 If that statement is a `for` statement and it has a *for-end-of-loop*, its end-of-loop expression group for the current iteration is evaluated first.
+If it is a `switch` statement, a warning is emitted and the behavior is the same as a [`break` statement](#the-break-statement) at the same *breakout-level*.
 If *breakout-level* is omitted, a level of 1 is assumed.

 A `continue` statement may break out of a construct that is fully